Ed Cole: Career

 Cole worked in engineering, rising to co-head a team (with Harry Barr) that developed the 1949 Cadillac V8.
 He was briefly assigned to run a GM plant in Cleveland, Ohio, when Chevrolet general manager Tom Keating requested his assignment as chief engineer.

 He became chief engineer of the Chevrolet Division in 1952.
-His most important task was to develop a new engine for Chevy's lineup to replace the Chevrolet blue flame six (1937-1962); that new engine was Chevrolet's small-block V8, a massive success that remained in production for decades.
+His most important task was to develop a new engine for Chevy's lineup as an adjunct to the Chevrolet Blue Flame straight-six; that new engine was Chevrolet's small-block V8, a massive success that remained in production for decades.
 He collaborated with Zora Arkus-Duntov to revitalize the weak-performing early Corvettes, and he also introduced engineering and design advancements in the Chevrolet car and truck lines between 1955 and 1962.

 Cole was promoted to general manager of Chevrolet in 1956.
 During these years, Chevy was a perennial sales leader, but with only larger cars in the lineup.
 As general manager of Chevrolet, he directed the development of the Corvair intended to pursue the compact car market.
 The strong early sales of the new car with its radical design with rear-engine, rear-wheel drive layout, put Cole on the cover of Time magazine October 5, 1959 issue.
 Cole was promoted to head the GM car and truck group in 1961, then to executive vice-president in 1965, and to president in 1967.

 Cole was chief engineer of the Chevrolet Vega and directed the GM design staff in developing their first subcompact, four passenger vehicle.
 Cole's persistence in getting his advanced engineering projects to the production line resulted in the innovative aluminum engines in both the Corvair and Vega.
 He "would preside over Vega's troubled launch, which was intertwined with a disastrous 1970 confrontation between GM and the United Auto Workers."
 Ironically, Cole's greatest engineering triumph came the same year.
 Cole ordered engine compression ratios reduced after 1970 knowing regulations would tighten.
 Cole oversaw the transition away from leaded gasoline and prepared GM for catalytic converters in 1975.

 Cole retired from GM in 1974.
 He then became chairman and CEO of Checker Motors Corporation and Chairman of International Husky, an air-freight company.
 In 1977, the Rifle River Scout Canoe Base was renamed the Edward N. Cole Canoe Base to reflect the dedication of Edward N. Cole to Scouting in the Detroit Area.
 Cole became a member of Michigan Gamma chapter of the Tau Beta Pi Engineering Honor Society in 1952.
 In 1998, Cole was posthumously inducted into the Corvette Hall of Fame.

 His son, David E. Cole, is Chairman Emeritus of the Center for Automotive Research (CAR) in Ann Arbor, Michigan.

 He was inducted into the Automotive Hall of Fame in 1977.
 Cole is featured in the History Channel documentary film, The Cars That Made America.